-- (1) Equity method investments primarily include BlackRock's direct investments in certain BlackRock sponsored investment funds. - (2) Amounts include nonmarketable securities, primarily Federal Reserve Bank stock, which is held for regulatory purposes and is restricted from sale.
-At December 31, 2017 and 2016, there were no indicators of impairment on these investments. - (3) Carried interest of consolidated sponsor investment funds accounted for as voting rights entities ("VREs") represents allocations to BlackRock's general partner capital accounts from certain funds.
+(3) Amounts include Federal Reserve Bank stock, which is held for regulatory purposes and is restricted from sale.
+At December 31, 2017, amount also includes other nonmarketable securities, which were immaterial.
+At December 31, 2018 and December 31, 2017, there were no indicators of impairment on these investments.

+(4) Carried interest of consolidated sponsored investment funds accounted for as VREs represents allocations to BlackRock's general partner capital accounts from certain funds.
 These balances are subject to change upon cash distributions, additional allocations or reallocations back to limited partners within the respective funds.